rkoshak/openhab-rules-tools/README.md

 1. In MainUI go to Settings.
 2. Open "Automation".
 3. Browse for the rule template to install; you might need to click on "show all".
 4. Read the description and instructions for how to use the template and make sure you understand it.
-Some tempaltes require you to first write another rule which the template rule will call or require tyhe creation of Items or addition of Item metadata, for example.
+Some tempaltes require you to first write another rule which the template rule will call or require the creation of Items or addition of Item metadata, for example.
 5. In the rule template and click "Add".
 6. Now go to Settings -> Rules.
 7. Click the + and enter the UID, label and description.